koa2019/cis11_fall2024/lab/lab4_sqrt/README.md

 # cis11_fall2024
 ARM assembly, raspberry pi

+To run program:
+    * Download lab4_sqrt folder

+    * Open terminal and cd to this folder

+    * To compile in terminal type: make build && ./tri

+    * To print hypotenuse in terminal type: echo $?

+Logic bug:
+Can't figure out how to save or print r0 after bl intSqrt is called on line 145.

+1. Program asks user for 2 integer inputs(sideA, sideB), validates they're greater or equal to 1 & outputs them.
+2. Squares sideA, resets its variable with new value & adds it to sum.
+3. Squares sideB, resets its variable with new value & adds it to sum.
+4. Prints sum, sideA, sideB new values.
+5. Calculates square root of sum.
+6. Must type echo $? in terminal to view the square root results.

+Lab 4 instructions:

 Program that calculates the hypotenuse of a right triangle using Pythagorean's theorem.

     Prompt the user to enter two integers side A and side B of the right triangle.